 Dhansak is ready!

-The list of ingredients is a bit lengthy, but except for a little prep work, you will find most of the stuff in your pantry, especially if you are an avid food blogger!
+The list of ingredients is a bit lengthy, but except for a little prep work, you will find most of the stuff in a regular Indian kitchen.

 There are three parts to this recipe.